fuad7181/Stroke-Prediction-R-Project/README.md

 ### Jupyter Notebook

-Open `H-G03-FINAL-PROJECT-1-with-graphs.ipynb` in GitHub to view the code and embedded graphs.
+Open `Stroke Prediction R Project.ipynb` in GitHub to view the code and embedded graphs.

 To execute the notebook locally, Jupyter Notebook and an R kernel such as IRkernel are required.